quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part71_Summary.md

 Eligibility traces offer significant computational advantages over n-step methods.
 They enable online learning and continuous updates, allowing for immediate learning after encountering a state rather than waiting for the end of an episode.
 :p What are the computational advantages of eligibility traces?
 ??x
-The primary advantage is that only one trace vector \( z_t \) is required, unlike n-step methods which need to store multiple feature vectors.
+The primary advantage is that only one trace vector $z_t$ is required, unlike n-step methods which need to store multiple feature vectors.
 This reduces memory usage and simplifies implementation.
 ??x
 Additionally, learning occurs continually in time rather than being delayed until the end of an episode.
 This allows for more efficient updates as soon as new information becomes available.
 ??x